Stories & News

 Makhuwa

 Spread across the northern provinces of Mozambique is the eMakhuwa language group, covering about 1/3 of the population.
-Work started in 2019 and by the end of 2022 65 stories had been translated by each team.
-The project coordinator reported that “many people walk long distances just to go and listen to the stories”.
+With translation well underway, the project coordinator reported that “many people walk long distances just to go and listen to the stories”.
+This cluster is now unbundling and continuing as 3 separate projects.

 Marenje

 The Marenje live in a tropical and mountainous region of Mozambique, just across the border from Malawi.
 In the churches, Scripture has to be translated into Marenje for them to understand it, so local church leaders have been asking for a Bible translation into this language.
-They’ve already completed the book of Mark and are now busy with Luke!
+They are doing well and have already completed the books of Mark and Luke!

 Sepulana

 Mapulaneng is the "Place of the Mapulana people."
 This language community of 800,000 have lobbied to have Sepulana as an official language of Mpumalanga for years.
-Sepulana is one of 20 South African languages without a Bible translation, but the translation team are now preparing to start work on a translation of the whole New Testament!
+Sepulana is one of 20 South African languages without a Bible translation, but this is in the process of changing, as the team is now busy with a translation of the whole New Testament!

 Siphuthi

 Tucked in the mountains of Lesotho are the Siphuthi speaking people.
 They have maintained their language and culture, and desperately needed a Bible translation.
-Despite being told it was not possible to translate God’s Word in Siphuthi, they have translated 47 stories and are aiming to complete several books over the coming years.
+Despite being told it was not possible to translate God’s Word in Siphuthi, they successfully translated 47 stories in phase 1 and have now launched phase 2!

 Explore More